 Slightly long in comparison to height; of powerful, well muscled build with weather-resistant coat.
 Relation between height, length, position and structure of fore and hindquarters (angulation) producing far-reaching, enduring gait.
 Clear definition of masculinity and femininity essential, and working ability never sacrificed for mere beauty.

 Versatile working dog, balanced and free from exaggeration.
+Must be capable of standing comfortably and calmly, freely and unsupported in any way, in structural balance, whilst both rear pasterns are vertical.
 Attentive, alert, resilient and tireless with keen scenting ability.

 Steady of nerve, loyal, self-assured, courageous and tractable.
 Never nervous, over-aggressive or shy.

 Proportionate in size to body, never coarse, too fine or long.
 Clean cut; fairly broad between ears.
 Forehead slightly domed; little or no trace of central furrow.
 Cheeks forming softly rounded curve, never protruding.
 Skull from ears to bridge of nose tapering gradually and evenly, blending without too pronounced stop into wedge-shaped powerful muzzle.
 Skull approximately 50 per cent of overall length of head.
 Width of skull corresponding approximately to length, in males slightly greater, in females slightly less.
 Muzzle strong, lips firm, clean and closing tightly.
 Top of muzzle straight, almost parallel to forehead.
 Short, blunt, weak, pointed, overlong muzzle undesirable.

 Medium-sized, almond-shaped, never protruding.
 Dark brown preferred, lighter shade permissible, provided expression good and general harmony of head not destroyed.
 Expression lively, intelligent and self-assured.